Prez Rajapaksa sent resignation letter to Parliament Speaker through email: Reports | Politics

 - Sri Lanka

-Sri Lanka's embattled President Gotabaya Rajapaksa on Thursday sent his resignation letter through an email to Parliament Speaker Mahinda Yapa Abeywardenaon whose office is checking the legality of the document, according to media reports.
+Sri Lanka's embattled President Gotabaya Rajapaksa on Thursday sent his resignation letter through an email to Parliament Speaker Mahinda Yapa Abeywardenaon whose office is checking the legality of the document, according to media reports here.

-The Speaker said that he has received the resignation letter from President Rajapaksa and his office was checking the legality of the letter, media reports said.
+The Speaker said that he has received the resignation letter from President Rajapaksa and his office was checking the legality of the letter, Hiru news portal reported.

+Citing sources, it said that the 73-year-old leader has emailed his signed resignation letter to the Speaker from Singapore.
+The Speaker wants to see the original signature.
+The original will be brought to Colombo from Singapore in the next available flight by a diplomatic officer, sources added.

 In an unusual move, Maldivian Majlis (Parliament) Speaker Mohamed Nasheed earlier announced that Sri Lankan President Rajapaksa has resigned.